toriancrane/chargebee-lambda-integration/index.markdown

 accordion:
   - title: Step 0.
 [Optional] Import Sample Data to Chargebee
     content: You may already have sample data to work with in your Chargebee environment, and you are welcome to use that for this tutorial.
-If you do not have sample data, feel free to use the sample data provided in the `chargebee-sample-customer-data.csv` file that is included in this repository.
+If you do not have sample data, feel free to use the sample data provided in the [chargebee-sample-customer-data.csv](https://github.com/toriancrane/chargebee-lambda-integration/blob/main/chargebee-sample-customer-data.csv) file.
 Follow the steps found in Chargebee's [Bulk Operations documentation](https://www.chargebee.com/docs/2.0/bulk-operations.html) to pre-load this data before continuing on.
   - title: Step 1.
 Select a Region
     content: This application can be deployed in any AWS region that supports all the services used in this application (see the Architecture Overview section).
 You can refer to the [region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) to see which regions support these services.
 For the purpose of this guide, we will be creating resources in the **US East (N. Virginia)** region.
 You can select this region from the dropdown in the upper right corner of the [AWS Management Console](https://console.aws.amazon.com/console/home).
   - title: Step 2.
 Create an AWS Systems Manager Parameter